fl-sean03/matterstack/workspaces/battery_screening/README.md

 ## 5. Workflow Architecture
 The pipeline defined in `main.py` follows a "Fan-Out / Fan-In" pattern:

-1.  **Candidate Generation**: The script generates 100 candidate structures with random dopants (Al, Si, Ti, Mg) and concentrations.
+1.  **Candidate Generation**: The script generates 10 candidate structures (scaled down for the demo) with random dopants (Al, Si, Ti, Mg) and concentrations.
 2.  **Parallel Execution (Fan-Out)**:
-    - 100 parallel `calc_properties.py` tasks are launched.
+    - 10 parallel `calc_properties.py` tasks are launched.
-    - **Simulated Failure**: To mimic real-world HPC instability, each task has a ~10% probability of raising a purely stochastic exception (exit code 1).
+    - **Simulated Failure**: To mimic real-world HPC instability, each task has a probability of raising a purely stochastic exception (exit code 1).
 3.  **Aggregation (Fan-In)**:
     - A single `train_model.py` task runs after the fan-out phase.
     - It iterates through the results directory, parsing only the valid `results.json` files.